MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 * You can inspect the stock information received from Shopify on the **Shopify Inventory FactBox** page.
 In this FactBox, you get an overview of the Shopify stock and the last calculated inventory in [!INCLUDE[prod_short](../includes/prod_short.md)].
 There's one record per location.
 * If the stock information in Shopify is different than the **Projected Available Balance** in [!INCLUDE[prod_short](../includes/prod_short.md)], then the stock will be updated in Shopify.
 * When you add a new location in Shopify, you also need to add inventory records for it.
 Shopify doesn't do that automatically for existing products and variants and the connector won't synchronize inventory levels for such items in new location.
 To learn more, go to [Assigning inventory to locations](https://help.shopify.com/manual/locations/assigning-inventory-to-locations).
+* Inventory and shipment on **Business Central Fulfilment Services** are not suported, use normal locations instead.

 #### Example of calculation of projected available balance